 Where is Phillip Wellman Now?

-Wellman currently manages the Texas League’s Amarillo Sod Poodles, the Double-A affiliate of the San Diego Padres.
+Wellman currently manages the San Antonio Missions, the Double-A affiliate of the San Diego Padres.
+This season will be Wellman's seventh in the Padres organization.
+Previously, he managed the Amarillo Sod Poodles, San Diego's former Double-A affiliate from 2019 to 2020.
 In 2019, the Sod Poodles won the league under his direction and he won manager of the year.
-Two years prior he won Texas League Manager of the Year while heading the San Antonio Missions.
+Two years prior he won Texas League Manager of the Year in his first stint leading the San Antonio Missions.

 After the Mississippi Braves declined to renew his contract following the 2010 season, he left the Southern League and joined the Double-A Springfield Cardinals as a hitting coach for three seasons.
 He landed the managerial job for the Double-A Arkansas Travelers before working for a trucking company afterward.
 He returned to minor league baseball in 2016, where he still coaches.